AhmedTamerMahmoud/Django-ITI-Project/README.md

-# Django-ITI-Project
+#Django Library Management System
-The final project of 1 month of Django framework summer training for a library website with (register, login, admin, and borrow books) functionalities)
+This project represents the final outcome of a one-month Django framework summer training program.
+It involves the development of a comprehensive library management system with core functionalities, including user registration, login, administrative capabilities, database management(postgresql), and book borrowing features.